-Sherry Aaholm is currently the Vice President and Chief Digital Officer of Cummins Inc. Aaholm joined Cummins in 2013 after more than 15 years at FedEx Services.
-She served as the Executive Vice President of Information Technology at FedEx, where she drove the IT transformation strategy for the global enterprise.
+Sherry Aaholm is the Vice President and Chief Digital Officer (CDO) of Cummins Inc. Aaholm joined Cummins in 2013 and spent 8 years as the company’s Chief Information Officer before taking on the CDO role.
+Prior to Cummins, she spent 15 years at FedEx, and served as the Executive Vice President of Information Technology, where she drove the IT transformation strategy for the global enterprise.

 Sherry attended the University of Wisconsin and received her Bachelor’s in Business Administration with majors in Marketing and Economics.
 She recently was awarded a Master’s of Science in Sustainability from the University of Wisconsin, Green Bay.
 She has also attended the University of Chicago Graduate School of Business, where she studied Finance for Executives and Strategic Business Leadership.